 7. Watch some inspirational TED talks

-There are some really awesome TED talks that are sure to get you motivated and inspired.
+Some really awesome TED talks are sure to get you motivated and inspired.
 Here are a few of my favorite TED talks:

 8. Make a homemade facemask